microsoft/hlsl-specs/proposals/0024-opacity-micromaps.md

 specified.

 #### Validation Changes
-Three DXIL operations accept `RayFlags` as input, but only one requires this input to be immediate: `AllocateRayQuery`.
+Four DXIL operations accept `RayFlags` as input, but only two requires these flags input to be immediate: `AllocateRayQuery` and `AllocateRayQuery2`.

 Validation will be added to ensure the flags are constant on input to the `AllocateRayQuery` and `AllocateRayQuery2` DXIL operation.